Frosty704/indexwidmo-eyetrackvr/README.md

-# I HAVE NOT TESTED THIS WITH THE CAMERA AND LEDS YET,PROOF OF CONCEPT THAT NEEDS TESTING
+# I HAVE NOT TESTED THIS WITH THE LEDS YET,PROOF OF CONCEPT THAT NEEDS TESTING
 # indexwidmo-eyetrackvr
 EyeTrackVR mounts for the WidmoVR prescription lens on the valve index